CHS COLLEGE APPLICATION PROCESS

 - Your rank, cumulative GPA and UIC code can be found on your transcript (see step 2 below)

 2. SEND YOUR TRANSCRIPT: Clarkston High School does not send transcripts to colleges on behalf of students.
 CHS participates in the Michigan e-transcript initiative, in which all student transcripts are submitted online via Parchment.
 Students must create an account at www.Parchment.com and request to have their transcript sent to the college(s) that they are applying to.
-More detailed information can be found on the CHS Counseling website under Requesting A Transcript
+More detailed information can be found on the CHS Counseling website under Requesting Your Transcript

 - When requesting a transcript through Parchment, order an “unofficial self-view” transcript first to check for accuracy before sending to colleges.

 - If a college is asking for your cumulative GPA and/or your class rank, it can be found on the unofficial self-view transcript.

 - If a college asks for your UIC (Unique Identification Code), it can be found on the unofficial self-view transcript.
 This is a code issued by the State of Michigan (also sometimes referred to as the State ID Code) and is different than your student number.

 - ACT/SAT scores are NOT listed on the transcript (see step 3 below).